50.7 F

 However, Srinivasan voted against the amendment proposed by Gov. Glenn Youngkin that would have mandated a 24-hour notice for parents.
 Srinivasan is also distributing to voters literature claiming that he supports laws which notify parents in the event of an overdose.

-“You’re misleading people about your voting record,” Minock told Srinivasan.
+“You’re misleading people about your record,” Minock told Srinivasan.

 Srinivasan replied, “I do not mislead people.”